Basis-Theory/docs/source/includes/elements/vanilla/_elements_instance.md

 </script>
 ```

-This method attaches the element to the DOM, under a specific container.
+This lifecycle method attaches the element to the DOM, under a specific container.

 Parameter  | Required | Type     | Description
 ---------- | -------- | -------- | -----------